 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to bupropion, or if you have a history of seizures or an eating disorder (such as anorexia nervosa or bulimia nervosa).
-Do not use this medicine if you decide to suddenly stop drinking alcohol or using sedatives (such as alprazolam, diazepam, triazolam, Restoril®, Valium®, or Xanax®).
-You should not use this medicine if you have taken an MAO inhibitor drug (such as Eldepryl®, Marplan®, Nardil®, or Parnate®) within the last 14 days.
-Do not use Zyban® to quit smoking at the same time you are taking Wellbutrin® for depression, because they are the same medicine.
-This medicine is not for use in children.
+Do not use this medicine if you have had an allergic reaction to bupropion, or if you have a seizure disorder or head injury, a brain tumor or infection, or an eating disorder (such as anorexia or bulimia).
+Do not use this medicine and an MAO inhibitor (MAOI), such as Eldepryl®, Marplan®, Nardil®, Parnate®, linezolid (Zyvox®), or methylene blue injection, within 14 days of each other.
+Do not use Zyban® to quit smoking if you already take Aplenzin® or Wellbutrin® for depression, because they are the same medicine.

 How to Use This Medicine